sharash/sharash.github.io/docs/_posts/2020-09-13-schedule-adjusted-league-table.markdown

 | TOR  | 21       | 30            | 32.64       | 2.64     |
 | UDI  | 15       | 13            | 14.87       | 1.87     |

+So the difference between regular and schedule-adjusted league points is always less than 5 points for the 2018-2019 Serie A season.

 And how do the actual points compare with adjusted points for each matchday?
 Let's plot it!
 ```r